memgraph/docs/docs/how-to-guides/replication.md

 - The MAIN instance - contains the original data that will be replicated to REPLICA instances
 - REPLICA instance 1 - replication in the SYNC mode
-- REPLICA instance 2 - replication in the SYNC WITH TIMEOUT mode
+- REPLICA instance 2 - replication in the SYNC mode
 - REPLICA instance 3 - replication in the ASYNC mode

 ## How to run multiple instances?